wplandingkit/docs/php-api.md

 It is important to keep in mind that the API affects the database and should not be used as part of a typical WordPress page load.
-Instead, it is designed to be used at strategic points as a means of automating domain creation/manipulation. e.g; You may choose to run this after a WooCommerce/Easy Digital Downloads transaction or after a user registers on a site.
+Instead, it is designed to be used at strategic points as a means of automating domain creation/manipulation. e.g; You may choose to run this after a WooCommerce/Easy Digital Downloads transaction or perhaps after user registration, etc.

 ## Functions